redox-os/website/content/news/this-month-251231.md

 ## Redox OS Trademark

-The board of directors adopted a trademark for the "Redox OS" name which protect our name from abuse and misinformation, it was inspired by the COSMIC Desktop trademark policy.
+The board of directors adopted a trademark for the "Redox OS" name which protects our project name from abuse and misinformation.
+It was inspired by the COSMIC Desktop trademark policy.

 You can read the trademark policy on [this](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/TRADEMARK.md?ref_type=heads) link.